ciceklab/ExactCN/README.md

 -Number of parallel worker processes to spawn for processing samples.
 Use this to speed up inference across multiple samples (Default: 2).

 #### -v, --vocab
-- Relative or direct path to the `gene_vocab.txt` file. _Highly Recommended:_ Providing the specific vocabulary file used during training ensures that gene IDs are mapped consistently.
+- Relative or direct path to the `gene_vocab.txt` file.
+Providing the specific vocabulary file used during training ensures that gene IDs are mapped consistently.
 If omitted, the script attempts to build it from the input file.

 #### -g, --gpu